 ABOUT JACKSON RECOVERY CENTERS – CHILD & ADOLESCENT RECOVERY CENTER

-Jackson Recovery Centers runs 12 rehabs around Iowa, which between them provide a range of residential and outpatient programs for men, women, adolescents, and children who are struggling with substance use disorder and co-occurring mental health concerns.
+Jackson Recovery Centers operates 12 rehabilitation centers throughout Iowa, providing a variety of residential and outpatient programs for individuals struggling with substance use disorder and co-occurring mental health concerns.

-Located in a quiet, residential neighborhood toward the west of Sioux City, the organization’s Child and Adolescent Recovery Center provides residential and outpatient treatment for adolescents ages 12 to 18 who are struggling with chemical dependency and dual diagnoses — one of 72 rehabs in Iowa that offers programming specifically for adolescents.
-If necessary, psychiatric stabilization and medical detoxification services are available through the facility’s stabilization unit.
+Situated in a peaceful residential neighborhood in Sioux City, the Child and Adolescent Recovery Center offers residential and outpatient treatment for adolescents aged 12 to 18 who are facing chemical dependency and dual diagnoses.
+This facility is one of the 72 rehabs in Iowa that specifically cater to adolescents.
+If necessary, the center also provides psychiatric stabilization and medical detoxification services through its stabilization unit.

 TREATMENT & ASSESSMENT

-Treatment is trauma-informed and based on the 12-step model of recovery, and most adolescents stay in the residential program for 90 to 120 days.
+The treatment at Jackson Recovery Centers is trauma-informed and based on the 12-step model of recovery.
+Most adolescents remain in the residential program for a duration of 90 to 120 days.

-The residential program is divided into four phases, which clients progress through at their own pace, gaining increased privileges and responsibilities as they go.
-At every stage of treatment, they participate in 12-step meetings as well as individual and group therapy.
+The residential program is divided into four phases, allowing clients to progress at their own pace while gradually gaining more privileges and responsibilities.
+Throughout the treatment process, clients engage in 12-step meetings, as well as individual and group therapy.

-Family days are held twice a month, and in order to graduate, clients must have participated in at least one family day.
-Ongoing medication management is also for dually diagnosed clientele as indicated.
-The facility also offers an accredited school on-site to help prevent clients from falling behind in school.
+Family days are held twice a month, and participation in at least one family day is required for graduation.
+The facility also offers an accredited school on-site to prevent clients from falling behind academically.

-Outpatient services include individual, group, and family counseling; regular drug and alcohol testing; and medication management.
-The center also offers a three-session “Teen Intervene” program designed to help adolescents and parents establish healthy family guidelines, discuss peer pressure, develop coping skills, and learn about alcoholism and drug addiction.
+Outpatient services include individual, group, and family counseling, regular drug and alcohol testing, and medication management.
+Additionally, the center provides a three-session program called “Teen Intervene” which focuses on establishing healthy family guidelines, coping skills, and educating adolescents and parents about alcoholism and drug addiction.

-Alumni of both inpatient and outpatient care are invited to attend continuing care services that focus on relapse prevention and maintaining sobriety.
+After completing inpatient or outpatient care, alumni have the opportunity to participate in continuing care services that focus on relapse prevention and maintaining sobriety.

 STAFF CREDENTIALS

-Child and Adolescent Recovery Center’s treatment team includes a psychiatrist, an MD, medical and psychiatric nurse practitioners, registered nurses, and therapists.
-The five individuals polled by Best-rehabs.com to date on the staff’s level of training and experience gave mixed feedback.
+The treatment team at the Child and Adolescent Recovery Center includes a psychiatrist, an MD, medical and psychiatric nurse practitioners, registered nurses, and therapists.
+The level of training and experience among the staff members received mixed feedback from the individuals polled.

 Staff Experience and Training: 3.4/5